rtippana1/surfs_up/README.md

 2)We could also query the measurements table to get the temperature observation data for an active  station for the months of june and December.

-3)We could find out the precipitaiton as well results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == '06').all()
+3)We could find out the precipitaiton as well by

+results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == '06').all()

 results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == '12').all()